Here’s another recipe straight from Angie’s Fat Adapted Eating Plan where you learn to burn your fat as fuel!

 ½ c. almond or coconut flour (I typically use almond)

-Beat eggs until fluffy then add in Greek yogurt or cottage cheese (puree cottage cheese in blender beforehand).
+Beat eggs until fluffy then add in Greek yogurt or cottage cheese.
+Puree cottage cheese in blender beforehand (Such as this Braun Model).
 Mix dry ingredients separately and add to egg mixture.
 Mix well and let batter sit for 10 minutes.
 Fry on griddle over medium heat in coconut oil.
 Top with fruit, whipped cream, or topping of choice.
 Leftovers work well as a wrap or bread replacement.
 Serves 4.

 One Final Word

 Use a 1/4 measuring cup to portion out crepe batter and they will end up being the perfect size.
 To make the whipped cream simply whip desired amount of chilled heavy cream (1 c. of heavy cream will equal 2 c. whipped cream) with 1/2 t. pure vanilla extract and 10-15 drops of liquid Stevia.
 Beat until it forms stiff peaks (but not until it turns into butter).
 Refrigerate leftovers (if you have any) in covered dish.